-BIRTH AND PARENTAGE. - CHILDHOOD. - SCHOOL LIFE. - "VILLE DE PARIS."- ATTACHMENT TO HOME.- EARLY RELIGIOUS CHARACTER.- FIRST SEA FIGHT.- "TRIBUNE." - A PRIZE.- "VANGUARD."- DANISH GUN-BOATS.- RE-CREATION AND STUDY. - A TEMPTATION RESISTED. - LIEUTENANT'S COMMISSION.
+BIRTH AND PARENTAGE. - CHILDHOOD. - SCHOOL LIFE.

+-"VILLE DE PARIS."-ATTACHMENT TO HOME. - EARLY RELIGIOUS CHARACTER.-FIRST SEA FIGHT.-"TRIBUNE."

+-A FRIZE.-"VANGUARD."-DANISH GUN-BOATS. - RECREATION AND STUDY. -A TEMPTATION RESISTED. - LIEUTENANT'S COMMISSION.

 WILLIAM EDWARD PARRY, fourth son of Dr. Caleb Hillier Parry, and Sarah, his wife, was born at Bath, December 19th, 1790.
 His father was a physician of considerable celebrity, and the author of numerous writings on professional and other scientific subjects.
-His mother was the daughter of John Rigby, Esq., of Lancaster, and the grand-daughter of Dr. Taylor of Norwich, well known as a Hebrew scholar, and

-A memoir of Dr. Parry of Bath, is to be found in the "Lives of British Physicians."
-Family Library, No. XIV. the writer of several theological works.
-It is needless to trace back the pedigree further; but, "Sitric of the Silken Beard," whose name stands over the crest of the family, was no unfitting ancestor for one who encountered perils worthy of an old seaking, and who adopted for his watchword in life their other brief but expressive motto, - "TRY."
+His mother was the daughter of John Rigby, Esq., of Lancaster, and the grand-daughter of Dr. Taylor of Norwich, well known as a Hebrew scholar, and the writer of several theological works.
+It is needless to trace back the pedigree further; but "Sitric of the Silken Beard," whose name stands over the crest of the family, was no unfitting ancestor for one who encountered perils worthy of an old seaking, and who adopted for his watchword in life their other brief but expressive motto, - "TRY."